Ohio State University College of Law, J.D., 1978

 Bar & Court Admissions

-Peter Rue is co-chair of the firm's Financial Institutions and Real Estate section, and practices primarily in the areas of:
+Peter Rue is a member of the firm's Finance & Restructuring section and practices primarily in the areas of:

 - Financial transactions